MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/organization-administration/configure-document-management.md

 1. Go to the **Document management parameters** page.
 2. On the **File types** tab, review the default file types.
-3. Remove any file types that users should not be able to attach to records, and add any file types that users should be able to attach to records.
+3. Remove any file types that users shouldn't be able to attach to records, and add any file types that users should be able to attach to records.

 ## Configure document preview